ewyuan/permit-grabber/README.md

 ```
 **Note:** To grab building permits from the same month, use the same date for both the start date and the end date.

+Since the website only limits the PDFs to be displayed for one year, the range will vary depending on when the user utilizes the program.
+The range will be from "{Current Month} {Current Year}" to "{Current Month} {Current Year - 1}".

+The following table was created on September 17, 2018:

 | Valid Date Entries |
 | ------------- |
 | "September 2017" |